rhonnkfeeg-cmyk/Comparative-EEG-Signal-Denoising-Using-Neural-Networks-with-Heatmap-and-Computational-Cost-Analysis/README.md

 - Window length: 2 seconds (512 samples)
 - Artifact sources: ocular, muscular, cardiac, and environmental noise

-Due to size and licensing restrictions, the dataset is not included in this repository.

 ---

 ## 4. Experimental Protocol